stevensblueprint/blueprint_website/src/non-profits.md

   - title: "Phase 3: Handoff"
     description: |
       By the final phase, the team delivers a fully developed product alongside deployment and maintenance instructions.
-Blueprint does not take responsibility for ongoing maintenance, but we provide documentation and support to ensure a smooth transition.
-Sometimes, members of the team may volunteer to continue supporting the project, however, this is not guaranteed.
+Blueprint does not take responsibility for hosting after the final delivery.
+However, we will provide your organization with all the resource to ensure your project can be maintained and hosted by your team.
 faqs:
   - question: "How long is the project timeline?"
     answer: |